brooth/jeta-site/mysite/home/markdown/event-bus.md

         }
     }

-If we try to use this filter on a method with a parameter which not assigneble from `MyMessage` class, the code won't be compiled.
-But *MetaHelper* allows you to write more complex checks, e.g. access to a nonprivate constant:
+If you try to use this filter on a method with a parameter which not assigneble from `MyMessage` class, the code won't be compiled.
+But *MetaFilters* allow you to write more complex checks, e.g. access to a nonprivate constant:

     :::java
     @MetaFilter(emitExpression = "$m.THE_NUMBER % 2 == 0")
     public interface EvenMetaFilter extends Filter {}

-`$m` is replaced with the master class, that uses this filter.
+Here `$m` will be replaced with the master's class which this filter uses.
 So if the master doesn't have `THE_NUMBER` field, it will fail during compilation.
 You can also use `$e` to get access to the message instance.

 ### MetaHelper

-You can either use Jeta's basic implementation of `EventBus` - `org.brooth.jeta.eventbus.BaseEventBus` or implement your own.
-Also, you can you a single instance of the bus or create many.
+You can either use *Jeta*'s basic implementation of `EventBus` - `org.brooth.jeta.eventbus.BaseEventBus` or implement your own.
+Also, you can use a single instance of the bus or create many.
 Nevertheless, you must pass an instance of the bus to the controller.
 Let's create a helper method for:

     :::java
     public static SubscriptionHandler registerSubscriber(Object master) {